- Pathological vs. Compulsive Liar

 - Pathological liars know how to be confident while lying and use their pathological lying trait as a defense mechanism (e.g. they fix their gaze upon you rather than looking away).

-- Some of the symptoms of a pathological liar are: they lie to gain something, they exaggerate things, they keep on changing their stories, and they live in a false sense of ‘reality.’
+- Some of the symptoms of a pathological liar are: they lie to gain something, exaggerating things, they keep on changing their stories, and they live in a false sense of ‘reality.’
 If confronted, they act defensive and never admit that they are liars.
 Lastly, they hold no value for truth.

 A liar who lies out of habit.